Skip to main content

 How will I focus my studies?

-The Department of Biology offers two undergraduate degree programs, the bachelor of science (B.S.) and the bachelor of arts (B.A.) in biology.
-These two programs are structured to meet the needs of all students who are interested in a career in the broad area of the life sciences.
+The Department of Biology offers a Bachelor of Science degree with two majors: the Bachelor of Science in Biology and the Bachelor of Science in Biology Pre-medical.
+These two programs are structured to meet the foundational needs of all students who are interested in a career in the broad area of the life sciences or health sciences.
+In the Biology major, these requirements are complemented by additional coursework in communication and statistics; in the Biology Pre-medical major, these requirements are complemented by chemistry, physics, and social foundations of health.

 Both of our undergraduate degrees provide excellent preparation for students preparing to attend graduate school and medical, dental or other medicine-related professional schools.